How to Soak, Cook & Sprout Legumes

 - Add them to a large pot on stove with water that about doubles the amount of sprouts.

-- Add 2 bay leafs and 2 -4 cloves of garlic cloves with 1 raw onion peeled and halved [optional but read about why in notes below].
-Plus broth about double the amount of lentils (optional, can use water)
+- [Optional] Add 2 bay leafs and 2 -4 cloves of garlic cloves with 1 raw onion peeled and halved [optional but read about why in notes below].

 - Put a lid on it and bring to a boil.

 - Scoop off and discard any white foam that rises to the top. (see pics below)

 - Turn heat to a slight simmer and let cook with lid on.

 Set a timer and try them to make sure they are soft

 - They are now ready for eating / dressing up to enhance the yum factor.